Home » Great Lakes States Directory » Michigan Military History

 Lane enlisted in August 1862 and was assigned to the 17th Regiment of Michigan Volunteer Infantry.
 This literate account of his Civil War experiences, mostly in campaigns in Virginia, runs through April 1865.

-Personal and Historical Sketches and Facial History of and by Members of the Seventh Regiment Michigan Volunteer Cavalry, 1862-1865 – Michigan Military
+Personal and Historical Sketches and Facial History of and by Members of the Seventh Regiment Michigan Volunteer Cavalry, 1862-1865 – Michigan in the Civil War

 Lee, William O.